alllee/AzureAIMystery/LogicApp/README.md

 #### Downloading the suspect statements

-Prior to creating a logic app to analyse the suspect statements we first need to get the statements into your Azure subscription.
+Prior to designing a logic app to analyse the suspect statements we first need to get the statements into your Azure subscription.
 To Download the suspect statement files click here: ADD LINK

 #### Uploading the suspect statements

 Once downloaded, you will need to upload the files to an Azure storage account in your subscription.
-You can upload the files using the Microsoft Azure Storage Explorer.

-If you do not currently have a storage account with a blob container in your subscription then click the button below and this will start the deployment process for you.
+There are a couple of options to upload the suspect statements.
+If you already have the Microsoft Azure Storage Explorer downloaded you can then use that to upload the files to your storage account.
+If not, then more simply, you can You can upload the files through the Azure Portal.

+##### Upload files via Azure Portal

+* 1. Head over to your storage account resource in the Azure Portal
+* 2. Click on the containers section
+* 3. Select your suspect statements container
+* 4. Click the upload button at the top and select the files you wish to upload.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falllee%2Fcluedo%2Fmain%2FLogicApp%2Fazuredeploy.json)